techservicesillinois/SecOps-Powershell-CISDSC/README.md

 It also contains a module to assist in the creation of these resources via [CISDSCResourceGeneration](src/CISDSCResourceGeneration) which is a heavily modified fork of [Microsoft's BaselineManagement](https://github.com/microsoft/BaselineManagement) module.

-You can be notified of new releases by following the [notifications documentation](docs/notification.md).

 # What is PowerShell DSC?
 PowerShell DSC is a configuration management framework built into Windows 7+ powered by PowerShell.
 The below video gives a high level explanation of the framework.